Irene Bentley: Niece

 A niece of her second husband, Harry B. Smith, used Irene Bentley's name to become a film actress.
 Hence there are two actresses named Irene Bentley when perusing film or stage biographies.
 The younger Irene Bentley was born in 1904 and died in 1965, and appeared in films such as My Weakness (1933), Smoky (1933), and Frontier Marshal (1934).

+Personal life and death

+Bentley first married J. T. Sothoron.
+She later married librettist Harry B. Smith.
+This was her second marriage.
+She died at her home in Allenhurst, New Jersey, on June 3, 1940, aged 70.